frontop137/frontop137.github.io/index.md

 ## News {#news}
 - 2025-12 - One paper was submitted to IEEE Journal on Selected Areas in Communications.
 - 2025-11 - I successfully passed my **Qualifying Exam**!
-Many thanks to Prof. Walid Saad, Prof. Tom Hou, and Dr. Yi Shi. :tada:
+Many thanks to Prof. Walid Saad, Prof. Tom Hou, and Dr. Yi Shi for serving as my committee. :tada:
 - 2025-10 - One paper was submitted to IEEE Transactions on Wireless Communications.
 - 2025-08 - One paper was accepted by IEEE MILCOM. :tada:
 - 2024-11 - One paper was accepted by IEEE Transactions on Vehicular Technology. :tada: